frida/frida-website/_i18n/en/_posts/2021-06-16-frida-15-0-released.markdown

 well, both non-rooted and rooted, so that this feature is no longer just limited to iOS, macOS, and Windows.

-We didn't provide icons for jailed iOS however, but that feature gap is now also closed.
+We didn't provide icons for jailed iOS though, but that feature gap is now also closed.
 There is however still one difference between jailed and jailbroken iOS: the `ppid` and `user` parameters are not available in the jailed case, as this is not exposed by any lockdown/DTX API that I'm currently aware of.
 But other